"A rising star."

-Oliver has a practice encompassing all areas of tax law, both contentious and non-contentious.
+Oliver has a practice encompassing all areas of tax law, contentious and non-contentious.

 About Oliver Marre

-Oliver is recognised as a leading junior in the Legal 500.
+Oliver is recognised this year as a leading junior in Chambers & Partners, Chambers HNW and the Legal 500.

-In 2017, the directory describes him as “a very considered and approachable advisor” and, in 2016, it noted his “clear, detailed and carefully thought-out advice.”
+In 2017, the Legal 500 described him as “a very considered and approachable advisor” and, in 2016, it noted his “clear, detailed and carefully thought-out advice.”

 In 2016, he was nominated as a Rising Star by Taxation magazine.